hmrc/ctc-traders-phase5-testing-guide/source/documentation/index.md

 **Note:** The Test Support API is not a substitute for Trader Test.
 It will be switched off as soon as Trader Test becomes available.

-Requests to the Test Support API must be made in JSON format.
+You must make requests to the Test Support API in JSON format.
 The Test Support API injects messages in XML format.

 For more information, see [CTC Traders Test Support API specification](/api-documentation/docs/api/service/common-transit-convention-traders-test-support/2.0).